Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 • Request pages that have been recently updated to be crawled

-There are plenty of uses cases when it comes to the “request indexing” button, but it’s one that should always be considered.
-This will help with any indexing issues you need immediately fixed.
+There are plenty of use cases when it comes to the “request indexing” button, but it should always be considered.

 View the HTML of a Page

-You can also view the HTML of your page to ensure all of your metadata is being properly read.
-Sometimes you’ll find you’re missing a canonical tag, so I find this check to be occasionally helpful if a URL was excluded from the index.
+Sometimes, you’ll find you’re missing a canonical tag, so I find this check to be occasionally helpful if a URL was excluded from the index.

 Host Issues

-Another item you could use to audit your website is the host status.
-This report will tell you if there’s been any availability issues with your site over the last 90 days.
-The items you can check for usually boil down to these 3 types of host issues:
+This report will tell you if there have been any availability issues with your site over the last 90 days.

 • Robots.txt fetch